 Can I work during my doctoral studies?

-The curriculum [link to course descriptions page] and plan of study was developed for doctoral students who will be working full-time during their coursework and dissertation process.
+The curriculum and plan of study was developed for doctoral students who will be working full-time during their coursework and dissertation process.
 During the first year, students will take three to six credits each semester (one to two courses).
 During the second year, students will take six credits per semester (two courses), develop the design of their DNP Scholarly project and present their project proposal.
 During the final year, the student will take the DNP Scholarship seminar courses (three credits each) where they will actively engage in clinical practice that includes data collection, analysis and recommendations for best practices based on your findings.

 Do the DNP courses require an outside mentor and clinical practice hours?

 You will be conducting a DNP scholarly project /practice change project in a healthcare setting, and work with an agency mentor on making a change to practice.
 Most of your third year will be spent working on your dissertation.
 You will be doing “practice hours” in an agency or healthcare setting collecting, analyzing, evaluating and disseminating data.

 Do students need to locate a mentor and agency before DNP admission?

 You will identify an agency mentor as you progress through the program.
 What is important is to decide before admission is what your area of research interest is.